 The acoustic reflector material in these cases bounces sound in the opposite direction.
 With traditional sound walls, the government and civil engineers would use cement and brick to create a wall between the offensive machinery and residential or work areas.

-Conversely, a sound-absorbing fiberglass enclosure reduces the level of noise by dampening the sound and making the waves less effective or loud.
+Conversely, a sound-absorbing fiberglass wall panels reduces the level of noise by dampening the sound and making the waves less effective or loud.
 This technology safely dissipates the energy to kill the sound.

 Applications for Industrial Acoustic Enclosures